kristosh/Essentials-of-Machine-Learning/mathintro.md

 ---
 layout: default
 title: Introduction to Machine Learning mathematics.
-description: Data science and Mathematics for Machine Learning
+description: Data science and Mathematics for Machine Learning.
 ---

 ## Machine Learning definition

+We will start this tutorial by introducing the concept of Machine Learning (ML).
+A popular definition regarding ML could be the following:

 > Machine learning (ML) domain concerns the designing of algorithms that automatically extracts interesting information from knowledge sources that we call data.

-Machine learning (ML) is data-driven and the data is at core of machine learning.
-The goals is to design general purposes machine algorithms with which we can extract automatically interesting patterns from the data that are not necessarily dependent in expertise domain.
-For instance having a huge corpus of textual data from Wikipedia we can automatically extract information about these Wikipedia sites such as the topic of each page but also event analysis or sentiment analysis in reviews from webpages such as IMDB or Google reviews.

-For instance, let's say that we have the following review from IMDB:
+Machine learning (ML) is data-driven and the `data` is at core of machine learning.
+The goals is to design `general purposes machine algorithms` with which we can extract automatically `interesting patterns` from the data that are not necessarily dependent in expertise domain.
+For instance having a huge corpus of textual data from Wikipedia we can automatically extract information about these Wikipedia sites such as the topic of each page but also event analysis or sentiment analysis in reviews from webpages such as the IMDB or Google reviews.
+For instance, let's say that we have the following review from the IMDB:

 > Horrible script with mediocre acting.
-This was so bad I couldn´t finish it.
+This was so bad I could not finish it.
 The actresses are so bad at acting it feels like a bad comedy from minute one.
 The high rated reviews is obviously from friend/family and is pure BS.

-In this case, with ML we would like to create a software that will be able to automatically recognize that this is a review with a `negative` sentiment.
+In this case, we create a ML algorithm that could automatically recognize that this is a review has a `negative` sentiment.
+We call this type of ML application: `sentiment analysis` or `sentiment recognition`.

-Other examples of tasks that concern ML are object recognition, music recommendation, text generation, voice detection, image generation, stock market prediction etc. Some of the ML techniques require some expertise when collecting the data and some annotation of the data.
+Other examples of tasks that concern ML are `object recognition`, `recommendation systems`, `text generation`, `voice detection`, `image generation`, `stock market prediction` etc. Some of the ML techniques require some expertise when collecting the data and some annotation of the data.
 For example when we collect object as images we can annotate the content of the images with what it can be found within these images, or we can have information about the houses and annotate them with the prices of the houses.
 There are some cases, that is not possible to do that, or it is not necessary to annotate these data like when we mine text from the web.

-## Data and the concept of a dataset
+The ML systems are based on three key concepts which are the following: `data`, `the task` and finally the `the model`.

+> We could say that in ML we use of a `model` to extract interesting patterns from our `data` to perform a specific `task`.

+In the following section, we will talk about the first concept of ML that is the `data`.

+## From data to datasets, vectors and matrices

-However, so far, we talked about `data` and `datasets` that are crucial on ML but we haven't gave any definition on what we mean when we talk about `data` and `datasets`.
+So far, we talked about `data` that are crucial concept on ML but we haven't gave any definition on what we mean when we talk about `data` and as a consequence what is a `dataset`.
 There are actually multiple definitions for the word `data`.
 We will try to make sense for this word by providing several definitions for this word:

 > Data refers to recorded observations or measurable pieces of information, often collected from experiments, transactions, sensors, texts, or user behavior, that are used to represent phenomena, derive insights, or inform decision-making through analysis.